quavedev/meteor-packages/react-data/README.md

 You can also provide options for `useMethod` such as:

-- `onError`:  it's called with the error even when it's expected, so it will be called for any error.
+- `onError`:  it's called with the error, only when it's not expected.
 It's useful when you want to log errors for example.
 The promise will also be rejected with this error right after this is invoked.
+One argument will be passed with the following properties:
+  - `error`: in case of errors
+  - `methodName`: the method name called for all
+  - `arg`: the arg sent to the method for all
 - `onSuccess`: it's called with the result of your method when it finishes without errors.
 The promise will also be resolved with this result right after this is invoked.

-All these listeners will receive an object with the following properties:
+One argument will be passed with the following
-- `error`: in case of errors
+  properties:
   - `result`: in case of success
   - `methodName`: the method name called for all
   - `arg`: the arg sent to the method for all

-We also have another one:

-- `onExpectedError`: it's called with two args:
+- `onExpectedError`:  it's called with the error, only when it's expected.
+Two arguments will be passed with the following properties:
-  - first: the `reason` field of the error when provided in an `EXPECTED_ERROR`.
+  - first: the `reason`, usually a String, of the error when provided in an `EXPECTED_ERROR`.
 Otherwise, you can also set a custom default text with `QuaveReactData.setDefaultExpectedErrorReason` method for all expected errors or it will pass `Unknown error` text.
   - second: is an object with the following properties: